HOME MEDICINE CABINET

 A good home medicine cabinet app does not stop at the list.
 It should remind you on its own that something is drawing close to expiry.
 Not on the day of the crisis.
 Earlier.
 In time to decide calmly what to discard, what to use up and what to replace.

-In practice this is what separates “we have a cabinet” from “we have the cabinet under control”.
-It is also why a list of medicines in your phone becomes more useful than a note taped inside the cupboard door.
+In practice this is what separates “we have a medicine cabinet” from “we have the medicine cabinet under control”.
+It is also why a list of medicines on your phone becomes more useful than a note taped inside the cupboard door.

 Family sharing and a shared list